Dec 06, 2018 By Team YoungWonks *

 More importantly, each year, a sizeable chunk of the Berkeley Math Circle students take part in the Bay Area Math Olympiad (BAMO).
 About a hundred mathematics teachers, researchers, graduate and undergraduate students, as well as professionals from related areas in industry, are associated with the Bay Area math circles and the BAMO each year.
 Students are also known to participate and excel in prestigious contests such as the United States of America Mathematical Olympiad (USAMO), Intel Science Talent Search and the International Mathematical Olympiad.

-How To Join: BMC Upper Spring 2019 classes will be held on Wednesdays, starting January 23 through May 9, 2019.
-The deadline for applications was December 5, 2018.
-One can visit http://mathcircle.berkeley.edu/apply-berkeley-math-circle for more details.
+How To Join: BMC Upper Spring 2020 classes will be held on Wednesdays, starting January 22 through May 6, 2020.
+The deadline for applications was in December 2019.
+One can visit http://mathcircle.berkeley.edu/ for more details.

 • San Diego Math Circle

 Hosted by the University of California, San Diego, and managed by dedicated parent volunteers, the San Diego Math Circle aims to have students (mainly from grades 5 to 12) excel at mathematics by helping them develop a good understanding of how to solve problems.
 Students are taught by professionals from the greater San Diego area.

 Classes/ Events/ Competitions: Typically, classes take place on Saturday mornings and Sunday afternoons.
 This Math Circle offers help for competitions such as AMC 8, AMC 10/12, Math Kangaroo, USAMO.

 How To Join: One can register here: http://www.sdmathcircle.org/home/registration